-Figuring out what you want to do in your yard is the first step to avoid spending unnecessary instalments in your lawn.
-In order to get a better understanding of where and how to start with your landscaping project, there are two main elements of landscaping that you have to consider:
+Figuring out what you want to do in your yard is the first step to avoiding spending unnecessary instalments on your lawn.
+To get a better understanding of where and how to start with your landscaping project, there are two main elements of landscaping that you have to consider:

-Hardscaping has to do with all the non-plant design and the hard stuff in your yard.
-It involves retaining walls, paved walkways, fences, patios, etc. Hardscape is essential in your lawn’s overall appearance.
+Hardscaping involves all the non-plant design and the hard stuff in your yard.
+It consists of retaining walls, paved walkways, fences, patios, etc. Hardscape is essential for your lawn’s overall appearance.

-Softscape will add an accent to a well-designed hardscape through their shapes, colours, textures and sizes.
+Softscape accentuates a well-designed hardscape through its shapes, colours, textures and sizes.
 It is the soft and growing stuff in your lawn—from perennial flowers, trees, succulents, etc.

 How to landscape on a budget?

 If you want to improve your garden, but your resources are tight?
-Landscaping on a budget is not as hard as you think and it doesn’t mean you have to settle on a shabby-looking yard.
-Using your imagination and creativity, you will be able to create an inexpensive beautiful landscape.
+Landscaping on a budget is not as hard as you think and doesn’t mean you have to settle on a shabby-looking yard.
+Using your imagination and creativity, you will be able to create an inexpensive, beautiful landscape.

 Plan and draw a layout

 First, create a well-thought plan and design.
-Figure out what you want to do with your lawn or garden and the style you want to create.
-If you’re out of ideas, look for inspiration or take a walk around the neighbourhood.
-Getting a completed design for your project will not only help you with your desired outcome but the cost of the renovation as well.
+Figure out what you want to do with your lawn or garden and the style you want to make.
+If you’re out of ideas, look for inspiration or walk around the neighbourhood.
+Getting a completed design for your project will help not only with your desired outcome but the cost of the renovation as well.

-With your layout, you will be able to find and analyse which areas you should include, where you should start or do it by section considering the resources at hand.
+With your layout, you can find and analyse which areas you should include, where you should start or do it by section considering the resources at hand.

 Don’t limit yourself from buying your landscape elements at the local garden nurseries or hardware stores.
-There are several options and inspiration you can find all over the internet.
-But, if you are resourceful and creative, garage sales, junkyard and other thrift shops are an excellent choice as well.
+There are several options and inspirations you can find all over the internet.
+But, if you are resourceful and creative, garage sales, junkyards and other thrift shops are also excellent choices.

-Some landscaping supplies are expensive such as sculptures, pots or plants.
-One way to cut the costs or even get them for free is to ask from your friends for plant cuttings.
-Construction sites are a good place to look for bricks or pieces of concrete.
+Some landscaping supplies are expensive, such as sculptures, pots or plants.
+One way to cut the costs or even get them for free is to ask your friends for plant cuttings.
+Construction sites are good places to look for bricks or pieces of concrete.